ZakaWright/timeliner/README.md

 ## Project Overview/Motivation

 This project was designed to end the 'spreadsheet of death' common in incident response.
-A few alternative tools exist such as [Aurora IR](https://github.com/cyb3rfox/Aurora-Incident-Response), but are out of date or lack modern collaboration features.
+A few alternative tools exist such as [Aurora IR](https://github.com/cyb3rfox/Aurora-Incident-Response), but are out of support or lack modern collaboration features.

 ## Tech Stack
 This project is built using the GOTH stack with a PostgreSQL database.
 The GOTH stack is made up of a Golang webserver using Templ templates and HTMX.